khepin/KhepinYamlFixturesBundle/README.md

 # Define your fixture files

+## Setup

-It is important to note that unlike in Symfony1, the order in which you load your fixtures DOES MATTER.
-There's 2 ways you can manipulate that order for now:
+It is important to note that unlike in Symfony 1.x, the order in which you load your fixtures _does_ matter.
+There are 2 ways you can manipulate that order:

-- In the configuration: to decide which bundles have their fixtures loaded first
+- Via `config.yml`: specify which bundles have their fixtures loaded first
-- On the fixture file names: inside of each bundle, fixture files are loaded in alphabetical order
+- Via file name: fixture files are loaded in alphabetical order inside of each bundle

-By default, fixture files all go under `MyBundle/DataFixtures/somefixtures.yml`.
+By default, fixture files use the bundle hierarchy: `MyBundle/DataFixtures/somefixtures.yml`.

-If you want to put your fixtures in a different directory, juste specify it in your config:
+If you want to change the hierarchy fixtures use, specify it in your configuration:

     khepin_yaml_fixtures:
         directory: Resources/fixtures

+This will cause your fixture files to use the bundle hierarchy: `MyBundle/Resources/fixtures/somefixtures.yml`.

+## Definition

 You can only define fixtures for one class per file.

-Fixture files are to be written in this format:
+Fixture files are configured at the top level, and defined within the `fixtures` key.
+You can name a fixture to be referenced later by supplying a name in the `fixtures` array.

     model: Name\Space\MyBundle\Entity\User
     tags: [ test, dev, prod ] # optional parameter